 - Allow them to cool completely before handling them.
 They’ll be very fragile while hot!

-I hope you love this recipe!
-If you make it at home, please let me know what you think by leaving a rating below.
+I hope you love these dairy-free flapjacks!
+If you make them at home, please let me know what you think by leaving a rating below.
 If you make any adaptions, I’d love to hear how they turned out for you!
+Happy baking! xo

 - 265 g Rolled oats (2+¾ cups)